What is Foster Care?

 24 Hour Support

-Veritas House provides each carer with on-call telephone support 24 hours a day, seven days a week.
-This service is used for duty of care issues or at times of a critical incident or stressful situation.
+Veritas House provides each Foster Carer with on-call telephone support 24 hours a day, seven days a week.
+This service is used for duty of care issues or at times of critical incidents or stressful situations.
 A support person will be available to speak with you and guide you through any issues that you may be having during or after normal business hours.